 Place and time: The 77th annual meeting of the Western States Folklore Society (WSFS) will be held April 12-14, 2018 at Otis College of Art and Design, Los Angeles.
 A reception and pre-conference registration will take place on April 12, from 5:00 pm to 7:30 pm, near the conference hotel.
 All conference proceedings will be held on the Otis College campus in Los Angeles.
 For questions, contact: Professor Heather Joseph-Witham at: firstname.lastname@example.org

-Registration: Conference registration will begin Thursday evening, April 12.
+Registration: Online registration will continue through Sunday, April 8.
+Conference registration at Otis will begin Thursday evening, April 12.
 Papers will be presented on Friday, April 13 and Saturday, April 14.
 Nonmembers who join the Society at the time of registration are eligible for membership benefits, including reduced registration fees and a subscription to Western Folklore.
 Registration fees for regular members are $45; for non-members $70.
 Registration fees for student/retired members are $25; for non-members $45.
 Please make checks out to the Western States Folklore Society and address them to:

 9045 Lincoln Blvd

 The Archer Taylor Memorial Lecture: The 2018 lecture will be given by Prof. Daniel Wojcik, Professor of English and Folklore Studies, and affiliate faculty in Religious Studies at the University of Oregon.